Where to see baobab trees in Madagascar?

 - Ankarafantsika National Park (in Northern Madagascar)

-Create your baobab roadtrip
+Create your own baobab road trip